When comparing the Maine Coon vs Ragdoll cat breeds there are many different factors to consider.

-These two cat breeds have a reputation for being very intelligent cat, and trainable.
-It is best to train them whilst still young though, since they are less trainable as they age.
+These two cat breeds have a reputation for being a very intelligent cat, and trainable.
+It is best to train them whilst still young though since they are less trainable as they age.

 One of the key difference between the Maine Coon vs Ragdoll cat breeds, are their voices.

 Here’s a short video of my Maine Coon talking:

 Ragdolls are known as lapcats, since love nothing more than laying on their owner’s laps.